|

 everlasting life, and you received Christs personal promise that nothing

-external would ever thwart that
+external would ever thwart that mission.

 Now, should you so chose, you

-could fulfill this mission through the additional vows of
+could fulfill this mission through the additional vows of the sacrament of

-at the moment of your baptism you were pledged to live your life in chastity
+you were pledged to live your life in chastity (Catechism of the Catholic

-(Catechism of the Catholic Church § 2348).
+Church § 2348).

 vows to fulfill your Christian mission within a religious order in celibacy,

-So, outside of legitimate marriage
+So, outside of Holy Matrimony,

-between a man and a woman, there can be no sexual
+there can be no sexual relationships.
+And if you

-relationships.
-And if you undo your baptismal vows and
+undo your baptismal vows and fail

 I dont say this to make